 Drone Wars UK Steering Committee

-There are currently five members of the Steering Committee, which meets 3 times per year.
+There are currently six members of the Steering Committee, which meets 3 times per year.
 All act in a personal capacity

 - Ann Feltham, Parliamentary Co-ordinator of Campaign Against Arms Trade

 - Pat Gaffney, Former General Secretary, Pax Christi

 - Dave Webb, Chair, CND

 - Dr Max Brookman-Byrne, Lecturer in International Law, Lincoln University